openpathsampling/openpathsampling/docs/absolute_beginners.md

 given snapshot is in that region.

 The most common kind of volume is what we call a `LambdaVolume`.
-These are volumes based on some collective variable
+These are volumes based on some collective variable, as described above.
+In this case, we set a minimum and maximum value of the order parameter, and

 ## Ensembles apply to trajectories

-We also have a class of objects called ensembles.
-Ensembles
+We also have a class of objects called `Ensemble`s.
+More correctly, we should call these "path ensembles" (or even more correctly, "path ensemble functions.")
+The most important function this provides is the indicator function, which tells you whether or a given trajectory is in the path ensemble or not.
+In the same way that a volume takes a snapshot from a trajectory and tells you whether it includes it or not, an ensemble takes a *whole* trajectory and tells you whether it is included.

 Just as configurational Monte Carlo is done by making changes to each snapshot, Monte Carlo can also be performed by making changes to